nopaixx/MaketsGA/README.md

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/netarquitecture.jpg)

+This is the neural network that we are going to train (with a small change in the software it could be of any dimension and have more hidden layers).

+In summary we send 2000 input variables this is (25 backbars * 5 symbols * 10 max slots orders )* 2 lots and profits
+After apply weigth calculation sytem can perform 40 ouputs operations at once this is 8 operation * 5 symbols

 # GA_Manager.mq5
 This library is implement a genetic algorhitm to evolve each population.
 And we deploy a full conected network with 2000 inputs 3 hidden layers with 35 neurons each with 40 outputs